jelastic-jps/magento-cluster/README.md

 - adds **2** application server nodes if the workload is higher than **30%**
 - removes **1** application server node if the workload goes below **10%**

+Choose the required **Advances Features** for your cluster:
+- **Web Application Firewall** - enables security option for malicious requests filtering (the feature available with the *LiteSpeed Web Server* only).
+- **Install Let’s Encrypt SSL with Auto-Renewal** - installs the *Let's Encrypt* add-on to issue a trusted SSL certificate for a custom domain.
+The add-on also manages domain validation, certificates renewal, and SSL-related notifications.
+- **Install Lightning-Fast Premium CDN** - installs the *Premium CDN* add-on to integrate Edgecast CDN into the Magento application.